ArcticSnow/SnWdune/README.md

 Original code available on github at: https://github.com/tbarchyn/WDUNE

-This is repository contains a modified version of the software, on progress.
+This repository contains a modified version of the software, on progress.
 No guaranty for the software to run.